Abbott and Costello Meet Captain Kidd

-Abbott and Costello Meet Captain Kidd is a 1952 comedy film directed by Charles Lamont and starring the comedy team of Abbott and Costello, along with Charles Laughton, who reprised his role as the infamous pirate from the 1945 film Captain Kidd.
+Abbott and Costello Meet Captain Kidd is a 1952 American comedy film directed by Charles Lamont and starring the comedy team of Abbott and Costello, along with Charles Laughton, who reprised his role as the infamous pirate from the 1945 film Captain Kidd.
 It was the second film in SuperCineColor, a three-color version of the two-color Cinecolor process, and which utilized an Eastmancolor negative as Cinecolor did not offer three-color origination, only two-color origination via bipack.

 Plot

 On their way to their jobs at the Death's Head Tavern, Oliver "Puddin' Head" Johnson and Rocky Stonebridge encounter Lady Jane, who asks them to bring a love note to the tavern singer, Bruce Martingale.

 At the tavern, the notorious Captain Kidd dines with Captain Anne Bonney, a female pirate.
 She complains that Kidd raided ships in her territory and demands her share of the treasure.
 Kidd informs Bonney that he has hidden the amassed treasure on Skull Island, and that he has the only map to its exact location.
 He agrees to take her, with her ship following close behind in the event of a double-cross.
 But as Oliver nervously waits on them, he inadvertently switches Lady Jane's love note with Kidd's map.
 Rocky discovers the mistake and negotiates with Kidd to take them along and share the treasure in exchange for the map.
 Kidd ostensibly agrees, but intends to kill Oliver and Rocky once he gets the map.

 The voyage begins with the addition of Bruce, who has been shanghaied.
 Kidd unsuccessfully attempts to regain the map throughout the entire voyage.
 Meanwhile, Bonney mistakenly believes that Lady Jane's love note was written to Oliver, and becomes intrigued.
 During the voyage Kidd raids an English ship carrying Lady Jane, and kidnaps her.

 When the ships reach Skull Island, Oliver and Rocky dig up the treasure.
 Kidd arrogantly declares his plans to dispose of them along with Captain Bonney.
 Bonney alerts the others to Kidd's true intentions, and signals her crew to attack.
 Bonney's crew wins the fight, the treasure is recovered, and Kidd becomes her prisoner.